08 October, 2020

 The OR operation is symbolized by the symbol, and when you see this symbol on a Boolean math problem, then you will need to apply the OR operational logic.

 Next, we want to define how the OR logic works.
-To apply the OR logic, we need to compare between two value and check to see if at least one of them is set to True, or 1.
+To apply the OR logic, we need to compare between two values and check to see if at least one of them is set to True, or 1.
 If one (or both) of the values is equal to 1, then the result is also equal to 1.

 Below is the truth table for the OR logic.
-Again, one of the nice things about dealing with binary, is that it’s easy to map out the different combinations of 0 and 1.
+Again, one of the nice things about dealing with binary is that it's easy to map out the different combinations of 0 and 1.

 Similar to the last Boolean article, there's a good possibility that the CISSP exam may require you to solve a Boolean math problem.
 So, we are going to use the example problem below and apply the OR logic to solve the problem.